 Note takers record attendance and actions and distribute agenda and meeting minutes in a timely fashion.
+Approved minutes for each meeting are posted online.

 Committees

 Participation in committees enables substantive dialogue and input from all relevant constituencies.
 Committees make recommendations to their authorizing body.
 In the case of college decisions, recommendations from District committees are reviewed by the Superintendent/President who has final duty and responsibility for decision-making as delegated by the Board of Trustees.